raas-dev/configent/README.md

 ## TL;DR

+This repo is cloned to `$HOME/configent`, or pulled if it already exists there:

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/main/install.sh | sh

-If git is not present, it is installed by APT, YUM or Xcode command line tools, and the repo is cloned to `$HOME/configent`, or pulled if it already exists.
+If git is not present, it is installed first by APT, YUM or Xcode cmdline tools.

-GUI apps (macOS: Homebrew Cask, Linux distros: Snap) are not installed by `install.sh`.
+GUI apps (macOS: Homebrew Cask, others: Snap) are not installed by `install.sh`.
 Run `./bootstrap` in the cloned repo to install them.

 ### From a private git repo